Breast Surgical Oncology

 Our breast surgeons are leaders in minimally invasive approaches for localizing small breast tumors and lymph nodes.
 We have used radioactive seed localization for breast lesions too small to be seen or felt during surgery and for localizing small deposits of metastic disease in the axillary lymph nodes.
 With these techniques, a tiny radioactive seed is placed in the abnormal breast tissue or lymph node by the radiologist usually on the day prior to surgery.
 In the operating room, a probe is used to locate the seed and target the removal of the abnormal tissue, leaving normal tissue intact.

 With breast cancer survival rates getting better and better, our work is moving beyond extensive surgical procedures to developing surgical techniques that improve the general well-being of the patient after surgery.

 Kelly Hunt, M.D.

 Breast Surgical Oncology Fellowship

 MD Anderson created a multidisciplinary breast surgical oncology fellowship program in 2002.
-Henry Kuerer, M.D., Ph.D., professor of Breast Surgical Oncology, directs the program and Mediget Teshome, M.D., acts as the assistant Program Director.
+Mediget Teshome, M.D., MPH, directs the program.
+Matthew Piotrowski, M.D., and Puneet Singh, M.D., act as associate program directors.
 The program admits four top trainees per year, making it the largest of 52 programs in the United States.
 It is one of the most sought-after training programs, with an average of 75 applicants each year.

 The fellowship is designed to equip trainees with the tools they need to become leaders in breast cancer treatment and research at academic and community programs.
 Candidates who complete the program will also have the expertise needed to establish new academic and community breast surgical oncology programs at other leading centers.